ComposableFi/composable/book/src/pallets/crowdloan-rewards.md

 # Crowdloan Rewards

-The Crowdloan Rewards pallet allows contributors to claim their rewards.
+*The Crowdloan Rewards pallet allows contributors to claim their rewards.*

+---

 ## Overview